TooTallNate/node-function-class/README.md

 Essentially, it's everything that you need to subclass the ECMAscript `Function` built-in type.

-You use the `function-class/invoke` Symbol to define the Function that will be invoked when the created function instance is invoked.
+You use the `function-class/invoke` Symbol to define the logig that will be executed when the created function instance is invoked.

 Installation
 ------------